tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 **Blueprint Example:** BlueprintA has a cast-to node in its EventGraph that casts to BlueprintB.
 Now as soon as BlueprintA is used/loaded in-game, BlueprintB is loaded at the same time.
 They will now both remain in memory even if you don't actually have any instances of BlueprintB in your Level.

 This often becomes a problem when developers put all their code in the Character Blueprint.
-Everything you Cast-to on its EventGraph will be loaded including all their textures, models, and particles.
+Everything you Cast to on its EventGraph (or functions) will be loaded into memory including all their textures, models, and particles.

 Since all C++ classes will be loaded into memory at startup regardless, the main reason to cast to base classes is compilation time.
-It will avoid having to recompile classes that reference (#include) your class headers whenever you make a change.
+It will avoid having to recompile classes that reference (`#include`) your class headers whenever you make a change.
 This can have a cascading effect of recompiling classes that depend on each other.

-**C++ Example:** You only cast to AMyCharacter if your function or variable required is first declared in that class.
-If you instead need something already declared in APawn, you should simply cast to APawn instead.
+**C++ Example:** You only cast to `ARogueCharacter` if your function or variable required is first declared in that class.
+If you instead need something already declared in `APawn`, you should simply cast to `APawn` instead.

 One way to reduce class dependencies is through interfaces...so that's what we will talk about next.

 # Interfaces

-[Interfaces](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/GameplayArchitecture/Interfaces/) are a great way to add functions to multiple classes without specifying any actual functionality yet (implementation).
+[Interfaces](https://dev.epicgames.com/documentation/en-us/unreal-engine/interfaces-in-unreal-engine) are a great way to add functions to multiple classes without specifying any actual functionality yet (implementation).
 Your player might be able to interact with a large variety of different Actors in the level, each with a different reaction/implementation.
 A lever might animate, a door could open or a key gets picked up and added to the inventory.

-Interfaces in Unreal are a bit different from normal programming interfaces in that in UE you are not required to implement the function, it's optional.
+Interfaces in Unreal are a bit different from normal programming interfaces in that in Unreal Engine you are not required to implement the function, it's optional.

 An alternative to interfaces is to create a single base class (as mentioned earlier) that contains a `Interact()` function that child classes can override to implement their own behavior.
 Having a single base class is not always ideal or even possible depending on your class hierarchy, and that's where _interfaces_ might solve your problem.